Early-Onset Alzheimer Disease

 How is early-onset Alzheimer disease diagnosed?

-The current diagnosis of early-onset Alzheimer disease relies on detecting the signs of mental decline noted above.
+The current diagnosis of early-onset Alzheimer disease relies on finding the signs of mental decline noted above.
 Your healthcare provider can then diagnose Alzheimer disease with a few tests.

-First, your healthcare provider asks about your health history, and also does cognitive tests of memory, problem solving, and other mental skills.
+First, your healthcare provider asks about your health history.
+They also do cognitive tests of memory, problem solving, and other mental skills.
 Depending on the results of the office-based cognitive testing, your provider may also request that you have more detailed testing done with a neuropsychologist.
 Your provider might also test your blood, urine, and spinal fluid.
 You may also need certain imaging test such as CT and MRI scans of your brain.
 These give your provider a closer look at brain tissue to show how much damage there is.

 In the future, researchers hope that studies on biomarkers will allow experts to diagnose the disease more quickly.
 Biomarkers are proteins in the body, or other types of markers, that reliably indicate the progress of a disease.